ZevEisenberg/swift-style-guide/README.md

 ## Optionals

+* Use shorthand notation when declaring optionals `?` and implicitly unwrapped optionals `!`.
 * Use `if let …` or optional chaining insead of force-unwrapping(`!`).
-* Avoid using implicitly unwrapped optionals.
+* Avoid using implicitly unwrapped optionals whenever possible.

 ```swift
 if let foo = foo {